adamspd/django-appointment/README.md

    ```

    To be able to send email reminders after adding `django_q` to your `INSTALLED_APPS`, you must add this variable
    `Q_CLUSTER` in your Django's `settings.py`.
-If done, and users check the box to receive reminders, you and them
+If done, and users check the box to receive reminders, you and they
    will receive an email reminder 24 hours before the appointment.

-   Here's a configuration example, that you can use without modification (if you don't want to do much research):
+   Here's a configuration example that you can use without modification (if you don't want to do much research):

    ```python
    Q_CLUSTER = {